learninfun/learn-with-ai/contentOri/english/AI Knowledge Hub/IT/Back-end development/Micro Service/Micro Service Design Pattern/Event-Driven Architecture.md

 5. Q: What are some common tools and technologies used in Event-Driven Architecture?

 A: Common tools and technologies used in EDA include message brokers and queues such as Apache Kafka, RabbitMQ, and AWS SQS, event processing frameworks such as Apache Flink and Apache Storm, and APIs and protocols such as REST and WebSockets for exchanging events between components.

-## Related webpage
-{{< ask_chatgpt >}}
-List the relevant introduction webpages about Event-Driven Architecture
-{{< /ask_chatgpt >}}

-1. "Event-Driven Architecture (EDA)" by Red Hat: This introduction page provides an overview of EDA and its benefits.
-It also includes examples of real-world applications that use this architecture.

-2. "Event-driven Architecture" by Martin Fowler: This article by the well-known software architect, Martin Fowler, explores the basics of EDA.
-It covers topics such as event sourcing, data integration, and microservices.

-3. "Event-Driven Architecture: Understanding the Basics" by Informatica: This page provides a comprehensive understanding of EDA, explaining how it works and what benefits it provides.
-The page includes diagrams and examples to illustrate the key concepts.

-4. "Introduction to Event-Driven Architecture" by IBM Developer: This article provides a beginner-friendly introduction to EDA.
-It breaks the concept down into easily digestible components and explains how they work together to make a system event-driven.

-5. "The Event-driven (or Event-based) Architecture - An Introduction" by DZone: This page provides an overview of EDA from a high-level perspective.
-It explains the benefits of EDA and how it is different from other architectural styles like service-oriented architecture (SOA).